Manuel Moreno Barranco: Life

 In October 1956, encouraged by the imminent publication of his book, Barranco requested a leave from the Bank of Jerez and moved to Madrid, looking for a new job.
-His aim was to build a literary career, something he considered difficult to accomplish in his hometown.
+His aim was to build a literary career, something he considered difficult to accomplish given his hometown.
 He eventually managed to find a position at the Banco Popular Español.
 In Madrid, he started a novel (Arcadia feliz) and resumed writing short stories.
 Revelaciones de un náufrago was eventually published in 1957, receiving praise from several critics.

 In February 1959, Barranco requested a leave and moved to London, where he worked as an associate editor for the Embassy of Venezuela.
 Six months later, he travelled around Switzerland and Italy and arrived in Paris with a single pound in his pocket.
 After an initial period of poverty and menial labour, he found a job at the Agricultural Bank of France and made friends among the Spanish exile community.
 When he finished his novel Arcadia feliz (Happy Arcade), Juan Goytisolo recommended its publication in Mexico.
 Although Barranco started a second novel, Bancarios (Bank Clerks), which remained unfinished, his main concern in the last years of his life seems to have been the publication of Arcadia feliz.
 The work was announced by an anti-Francoist publisher that went bankrupt before it was released.
 In his Paris years he had a romance with one Suzanne Lacoste, whom he planned to marry.
 In October 1962 he went on a two-week holiday to Barcelona, where he was informed about a six-month course in Carlos Barral's publishing house.
 Excited by this proposal, he settled in Molins de Rei and resigned from the Agricultural Bank of France by letter.
 He allegedly spent two months attempting to join that course; disillusioned and penniless, he returned to Jerez on 24 November 1962.

 Barranco spent Christmas in his family house, getting back in touch with his friends in Jerez.
 As one of them recalls:after his return to Jerez we met often and talked much.
 You could feel that he was a communist in our conversations, he didn't say so but he didn't deny it either.
 You shouldn't trigger malicious gossip back then.
 In those days Grimau was arrested and almost killed when he was pushed from a window of the General Security Department, just to wind up executed by shooting.
 Francoist information services were aware of his affiliation and he was under surveillance since he crossed the border.